-VA is publishing and distributing this Draft EA for a 30-day public comment period, as announced by a Notice of Availability (NOA) to be published in the Buffalo News.
-The Draft EA is available for electronic download from the CFM website: https://www.cfm.va.gov/environmental/index.asp.
-VA is also sending notification of the availability of the Draft EA for review and comment via email or paper mailing to each of the stakeholders that were contacted during the NEPA scoping and Section 106 consultation.
+VA published and distributed a Draft EA for a 30-day public comment period, as announced by an NOA published in the Buffalo News on April 23 and 25, 2025.
+The Draft EA was made available for electronic download from the CFM website.
+VA also sent notification of the availability of the Draft EA for review and comment via email to each of the stakeholders that were contacted during the NEPA scoping and Section 106 consultation.